gem5/gem5-resources/src/arm-ubuntu/README.md

 ```

 * Note: Do not leave stray spaces in the `cloud.txt` file.
+* If your username is different from what is printed by command `whoami`, then use that for parameter "name" in cloud.txt

 More information about generating an ssh rsa key is available
 [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 You can ignore the GitHub email address part.

 ## Booting the cloud disk image with the cloud config file
+In the `arm-ubuntu/disk-image` directory,

 ```sh
 dd if=/dev/zero of=flash0.img bs=1M count=64